Mahmoudy96/BioinformaticsProject236524/README.md

 **Utility:**

-Utility functions used in generation of edit percents
+Utility functions used in generation of edit percents and alignment data

 **Generate_Edit_Counts_And_Percents.py:**